Sizing and performance¶

 We have established results for a number of different software configurations:

 - Highly Available Notary.
-This uses a notary cluster made up of 3 nodes in non-validating mode.
+In Figure 3, this uses a notary cluster made up of 3 nodes in non-validating mode.
 Normal node persistence uses a Microsoft SQL Server database but the notary state is maintained in a version of MySQL utilising a clustering technology as described in Highly Available Notary Service Setup.
 For full disclosure (and convenience for us) all 3 nodes are running in one data centre, which would not be a typical deployment.
 Whilst the latency between cluster members influences the performance of the notary itself, it is not operating at its limit even in that scenario here.
 These notaries always ran on an 8 core VM.

 In all cases the Artemis MQ broker is running within the node JVM.
+For the Corda Enterprise 4 tests in Figures 1 & 2 we used OpenSSL as discussed later with respect to network bandwidth.

 |Azure VM type||# Cores|